 General trade tensions between the United States and China have been escalating, which has, in our view, created and will perpetuate an uncertain business environment.
-Additionally, the U.S. government announced new controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, advanced computing, and supercomputing to China without an export license.
+Tariffs on Chinese-origin products have continued to increase.
+Additionally, in 2022, the U.S. government announced new controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, advanced computing, supercomputing, and artificial intelligence to China, including Hong Kong, without an export license.
 In many cases, these licenses are subject to a policy of denial and will not be issued.
+These controls have continued to expand.
 While our current products are not restricted by these controls, such controls could impact our ability to export products to China in the future.
 It also is possible that the Chinese government will retaliate in ways that could impact our business.